What ICD-10 codes are used for anxiety with depression?

 - Treatment approach: A dual approach is typically used in treatment, incorporating cognitive-behavioral therapy (CBT) and medications like selective serotonin reuptake inhibitors (SSRIs) or benzodiazepines.

-- Coexisting conditions: It's common for other mental or physical health conditions to coexist with anxiety and depression, necessitating a comprehensive assessment and an integrated approach to care.
+- Comorbidities: It's common for other disorders, such as those in diseases classified elsewhere, to coexist with anxiety and depression, necessitating a comprehensive assessment and an integrated approach to care.

 - Mixed anxiety-depressive disorder